adithnaveen/ibm-kafka-may-2023/README.md

 > Please Note: when the consumer is off then there shall be lag in the reading, when any grouped consumer comes then the left over messages are read implicityly

+## reset offsets

+- this will not work since --execute is missing
+> kafka-consumer-groups.sh  --bootstrap-server localhost:9092 --group first-application --reset-offsets --to-earliest

+- this will not work either you to have to give --all-topics or --topic
+> kafka-consumer-groups.sh  --bootstrap-server localhost:9092 --group first-application --reset-offsets --to-earliest --execute

+- will work and set the offset to earliest (0)
+> kafka-consumer-groups.sh  --bootstrap-server localhost:9092 --group first-application --reset-offsets --to-earliest --execute --topic topic-with-partition1